flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.set.conf`: users can pass a configuration file to tune the parameters in FlashR.
 The details of the parameters in FlashR is shown [here](https://flashxio.github.io/FlashX-doc/FlashX-conf.html).
 * `fm.print.conf` prints the current parameters in FlashR.
-* `fm.print.features` prints the featurs that have been compiled into FlashR when FlashR is installed.
+* `fm.print.features` prints the features that have been compiled into FlashR when FlashR is installed.

 ## Guidelines for FlashR programmers